2013 – Gluten Free Living

 If you’re a beets lover, or you’ve planted beets in your garden this year then consider this tasty way of making them.
 You can easily make this recipe vegan by eliminating the butter and using coconut oil instead.

-Sweet and Sour Beets are a healthy, low calorie, gluten free dish.
+Sweet and Sour Beets is a healthy, low calorie, gluten free dish.

 This dish is relatively easy to make and quite economical on the food budget!

 Sweet and Sour Beets includes orange zest which gives the beets a nice punch in flavor.

 Here’s what I did.